-Opportunity, ideas and potential brilliance are simply too important to limit to just the margins.
-Speaking of limits, there really are no limits to how far you can go - and I'll show you how direct mail marketing with postcards will get you there.
+Opportunity, ideas and potential brilliance are simply too important to let slip away.
+Capture them while you can; and once you do, there really are no limits to how far you can go!

+Now let me show you how postcards can get you there.